The Best Barbecue Joint in Every State

 Skylight Inn BBQ, Ayden

-Unless you prefer Lexington-style barbecue (red sauce on pork shoulder only), Skylight Inn is the place to go in North Carolina.
+Unless you prefer Lexington-style barbecue (red sauce on pork shoulder), Skylight Inn is the place to go in North Carolina.
 They favor the Eastern style—they use the whole hog, and they’ve been using it very well since 1947.
 They also serve a plain and simply perfect vinegar sauce.

 Spitfire Bar & Grill, West Fargo

 Spit-roasted chicken and pit-smoked ribs bring folks to this restaurant, though they offer much more, including wood-fired steaks, burgers and fish.
-One intriguing selection is the gourmet raspberry ribs, finished with a savory raspberry glaze.
+One intriguing selection at Spitfire Bar & Grill is the gourmet raspberry ribs, finished with a savory raspberry glaze.

 Eli’s BBQ, Cincinnati

 Patrons rave about this modest joint’s pulled pork and baked beans in particular.
-For a particularly appetizing twist, customers can choose to make their side dishes “dirty” by topping them with pork cracklings.
+For a particularly appetizing twist, customers at Eli’s BBQ can choose to make their side dishes “dirty” by topping them with pork cracklings.
 Talk about a treat!

 Podnah’s Pit, Portland

-Central Texas-style barbecue is on the menu at this popular establishment with a spacious dining area.
+Central Texas-style barbecue is on the menu at Podnah’s Pit in Oregon.
 The dry-rubbed brisket and ribs both have a bark that’s simultaneously light, crispy, smoky and just fatty enough to please the palate.

 Becky’s BBQ, Middletown